DaveSeidel/music-src/disquiet0097-page99remix/README.md

 I made the piece entirely with Csound, using Steven Yi's graphical composition environment blue.
 The instrument I used is called "Sine modulo pluck" and was designed by Mark Van Peteghem for use within blue.

+The resulting track is called "Maxine's Bells", and can be found at https://soundcloud.com/mysterybear/maxines-bells-disquiet0097

 ---

 More on this 97th Disquiet Junto project, in which music is decoded from a phrase in a book, at: